-Pre-trip, I did wonder if we might be better off in an apartment or villa rental, where we could make our own dinners and have a bit more space… but honestly?
+Pre-trip, I did wonder if we might be better off in an apartment or villa rental.
+There, we could make our own dinners and have a bit more space.
+But honestly?
 This was so, SO much better.
-Being able to literally have food at the push of a button and walk out the front door into the heart of Cannes made everyone’s lives easier, and our intro to traveling avec la lazybaby was much more relaxed as a result.
-I think there are destinations where our own rental will be preferable, but when a hotel is as baby-friendly as Le Majestic, it’s a no-brainer.
+Being able to have food at the push of a button and walk out the front door into the heart of Cannes made everyone’s lives easier.
+Our intro to traveling avec la lazybaby was much more relaxed as a result.
+I think there are destinations where our own rental will be preferable, but when a hotel is as baby-friendly as Le Majestic?
+It’s a no-brainer.

 My best bit of advice?
 Download some movies for mom & dad before you travel.
-Margot’s sleep schedule was definitely thrown off, and even with our best intentions, it took longer than normal to get her down.
+Margot’s sleep schedule was definitely thrown off.
+Even with our best intentions, it took longer than normal to get her down.
 Though we had dreams of getting her to sleep in her pram and going out for dinner (or at least a drink!), we quickly realized there was high, high probability that we’d end up ruining someone else’s time with a crying baby.

 Instead, we let her snooze in her own bed while we ordered room service and watched a movie.
-This, along with the one glass of champagne I allowed myself each night and the 11 PM bedtime, is more proof that parenting changes you whether you want it to or not.
+This, the one glass of champagne I allowed myself each night, and the 11 PM bedtime, is more proof.
+Parenting changes you whether you want it to or not.
 But somehow, we don’t seem to mind one bit.

 – Thank you to Atout France and the Hôtel Barrière Le Majestic Cannes for partnering with me on this stay, and providing complimentary accommodations.
 All opinions are my own.
 And probably lazy baby’s too, but she can’t talk yet, so we’re just going to assume she loved it.